Sarvesh Kumari

 Building small, everyday skills that improve confidence over time

-At Lyfsmile, CBT psychologist Mrs. Ritika Dhall focuses on helping people deal with anxiety simply and practically.
+At Lyfsmile, CBT psychologist Mrs Ritika Dhall focuses on helping people deal with anxiety simply and practically.
 She creates a safe and understanding space where you can talk freely without feeling judged.
 Her approach is not just about talking, but also about helping you learn real-life skills to manage your thoughts, emotions, and reactions.
-She works closely with you to understand your concerns and supports you step-by-step so you can feel more confident and in control in your daily life.
+A therapist for confidence issues works closely with you to understand your concerns and supports you step-by-step so you can feel more confident and in control in your daily life.

 Frequently Asked Questions